chelseatalexandre/web102_prework/README.md

 Submitted by: Chelsea Alexandre

-Sea Monster Crowdfunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Sea Monster Crowdfunding is a company that helps tabletop game creators raise money for their projects through crowdfunding campaigns.
+This website displays information about the games, funding progress, and campaign statistics.
+Currently, there are X games that remain unfunded and have not yet reached their crowdfunding goals.

 Time spent: 15 hours spent in total